sainnhe/gruvbox-material-vscode/README.md

 <details>
   <summary>Optimized File Types and Syntax Extensions: (<b>click on this line to expand</b>)</summary>

-The following file types and syntax extensions are basically optimized, feedback is welcome :)
+The following file types and syntax extensions are basically optimized, but there might be some bugs and mistakes, feedback is welcome :)

 - **C#:** builtin
 - **C++:** buildin, [Better C++ Syntax](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.better-cpp-syntax), [C/C++](https://github.com/Microsoft/vscode-cpptools)